bhattgauravNIT/DSA/Data Structures/BST/Notes/Notes.md

       }

-      Note: This logic used for finding the closestGreaterValueNode for a given node works only in case when node has both left and right children and thus cant be used for any other case as it will fail.
+      Note: This logic used for finding the closestGreaterValueNode for a given node works only in case when node has both left and right children and thus cant be used for any other generalized case as it will fail.